-Our validation follows the original WESAD paper.
-Nevertheless, we found that reproducibility of their features was limited due to incomplete information about the algorithms as well as a lack of publicly available code.
-Therefore, we use the results from the original paper as baseline.
-Second, we calculated all features uniformly over a 60 seconds time window,3 with a sliding window shift of 1/4 seconds, and assigned the corresponding emotion label to each window.
+original paper as baseline.
+Second, we calculated all features uniformly over a 60 seconds time window, with a sliding window shift of 1/4 seconds, and assigned the corresponding emotion label to each window.
 For the classification task, we compare four ML models from the original WESAD paper (Random forest (RF), AdaBoost (AB), decision tree (DT), and linear discriminant analysis (LDA)).
 Our objective is to compare the feature generation between FLIRT and WESAD in particular.
 Although emotion recognition is a challenging task and might require more complex ML models, we aim to be comparable to the ML pipeline presented in the original WESAD paper, and thus we used the same models, parameters, and implementations.
+We report classification with the macro F1-score based on a leave-one-subject-out cross-validation to assess model generalization capabilities to unseen subjects.
+We summarize the results in Table 9.